Buyer GuideBuyer evaluation

 Mid-market procurement / ERPApproval workflows, multi-level requisitions, AP automationImplementation cost; no POS-driven consumption signalProcurify, Precoro, Tradogram, Zoho Inventory

-Most operators end up assembling a stack across categories: an inventory app + a Zapier flow for dropship + a separate AP tool.
-LineNow is the first SMB-tier product that covers all of it in one account.
+Many operators end up assembling a stack across categories: an inventory app, a dropship routing app, spreadsheet approvals, and a separate AP workflow.
+LineNow is built to cover those supplier-side procurement jobs in one account.

 The ranked list

-1. LineNow — Best overall for Shopify SMBs
+1. LineNow — Best overall for Shopify operators

 What it is.
 A closed-loop procurement platform with two layers of AI, native multi-channel supplier communication (email, WhatsApp, EDI, supplier portal), team collaboration on supplier email threads, multi-vertical support (retail + dropship + restaurant + manufacturer in one account), recipe / BOM costing, and statistical replenishment.

-Why it's #1 for most Shopify operators.
-It's the only product that does all four of "see inventory + forecast what to order + automate POs + close the loop on supplier replies" without forcing you to assemble a stack.
+Why it's a strong fit for many Shopify operators.
+LineNow combines "see inventory + forecast what to order + automate POs + close the loop on supplier replies" without forcing the operator to assemble a stack.
 Architecture is built around the workflow itself: item → recommendation → PO sent → supplier reply parsed → received → inventory → next recommendation.
 Buyer touches three moments; everything else is automatic.

 The two layers of AI: